North Forest Pines Elementary 2020-21 School Grading Plan

 - All students are continually assessed to determine their progress and mastery of concepts taught.
 A wide variety of assessments will be used as documentation.
 Students will have three opportunities to master an objective with formal and informal assessments and classwork.

-- Students receiving intervention/remediation will be provided additional opportunities to demonstrate learning.
-The additional opportunity will be graded and replace the previous grade.
+- If students are not demonstrating mastery, they will be provided additional opportunities to demonstrate learning.
 Teachers have the discretion to provide a re-assessment to any student in order to gather the most accurate measure of the student’s learning.

 - Report Cards are to be sent home at the end of each quarter according to the school system’s published schedule.